forestgrape/coronavirus/economics.md

 <!--economic principles an economic system should enable everyone to design the life according to personal preferences-->
 ## Summary
 [**in work**]
 From time to time parts of the economy are shaken, local or worldwide, in specific branches or uniform.
 Covid-19 does so in specific branches.
-Usually governments need to support both companies and individuals.
+Upon economic quakes governments usually support both companies and individuals.
 An ideal economical system would adapt itself to a changed environment.
 The goal here is to improve the financial system to make the economy more resilient, adaptable and fair.

 1. First classical support measures are listed and pro and contras discussed.
    * targeted support is complicated and can be unfair since some fall through the nets